codeinchq/pdf2img/README.md

 ## Usage

 All requests must by send in POST to the `/convert` endpoint with a `multipart/form-data` content type.
-The request must contain a file with the key `file`.
+The request must contain a PDF file with the key `file`.
 Additional parameters can be sent to customize the conversion process:
 * `format`: The format of the output images.
 Default is jpg.
 * `density`: The density of the output images.
 Default is 300.
 * `height`: The height of the output images.
 Default is 1000.